-At the end of March and in early April, non-profit organisation, Mind Share Partners, conducted a study of global employees in partnership with Qualtrics and SAP.
-They discovered that the mental health of almost 42% of respondents had declined since the outbreak began.
+Non-profit organisation, Mind Share Partners, conducted a study of global employees in partnership with Qualtrics and SAP.
+They discovered that the mental health of almost 42% of respondents had declined since the pandemic began.
 Given all that’s happened between then and now, partway through our second national lockdown, the figure has likely increased.

 Prior to the pandemic, many companies had increased their focus on workplace mental health.
 Those efforts are even more imperative today.